In this guide you’ll learn:

-Just to give you an idea how big these companies are:
+To give you an idea of how big these companies are:

 All that from harvesting, packaging, and selling personal data.

-In the end he learnt that even Facebook bought data from a data broker.
-Yes, Facebook, the company we all think has the most superior algorithms for automated data processing has bought data about its own users from data brokers.
+In the end, he learned that even Facebook bought data from a data broker.
+Yes, Facebook, the company we think has the most superior algorithms for automated data processing, has purchased data about its users from data brokers.

-Data brokers are serious with data processing.
+Data brokers are serious about data processing.
 Acxiom, for example, has over 23.000 servers processing data of more than 500 Million people worldwide.
 That’s about 7% of the total world’s population.

 They do not agree, though, and claim to process data of 10% of the world’s population.
 Only two countries – China and India – have more population than Acxiom’s list of persons whose personal data they have processed.

-Data brokers collect and process just about any category of data they could collect.
+Data brokers collect and process just about any data category they can collect.
 Whatever data is good for them.
 Acxiom processes 1500 data points per person.

 Aside from the basic personal information, such as name, email address, home address, phone number, or SSN, they also process massive amounts of data related to your behavior.

-This may include your political views, philosophical views on the world, online purchase behavior, family life, and so on.
+This may include your political views, philosophical views on the world, online purchase behavior, family life, etc.

-When analyzing your online purchase behavior, for example, they may analyze multiple data points.
-For example, a simple purchase of a t-shirt online may give them an information about:
+For example, when analyzing your online purchase behavior, they may analyze multiple data points.
+For example, a simple purchase of a t-shirt online may give them information about:

 These are less than 1500 data points, but you get the idea.

-It is very powerful.
-And the next time you’ll be served a relevant ad by a random online company that has bought this data.
+It is mighty.
+And the next time, you’ll be served a relevant ad by a random online company that has bought this data.

-They get their hands on your personal data in two ways: buy it, or harvest it themselves.
-Buying data is self-explanatory.
-Harvesting is done mostly by web scraping.
+They get their hands on your data in two ways: buy it, or harvest it themselves.
+Purchase data is self-explanatory.
+Harvesting is done mainly through web scraping.

 Web scraping is an online activity with which someone can send a small piece of software or a script that extracts data from any website on the internet.

-So, data brokers send web scrapers to any website that could possibly contain personal data.
+So, data brokers send web scrapers to any website that could contain personal data.
 It collects the data and sends it back to the data broker in a format ready for processing.
 Then the processing begins.
-They match many data points about the person eventually building a profile of the person.
+They match many data points about the person, eventually building a person’s profile.

 In most cases, they collect the data by scraping:

 Public records.
-Your personal data from court records, voting records, divorce records, city/state/federal records made be made at least partially available to the public.
+Your data from court records, voting records, divorce records, and city/state/federal records made at least partially available to the public.
 Data brokers take advantage of it to collect everything they can in their databases.

 So, if they send a scraper to LinkedIn, aside from scraping public data, they wouldn’t hesitate to access the data visible only to members and collect it.

-Scraping public data breaches.
-When personal data leaks from a website, data brokers have work to do – sending the scraper straight to the scene of the accident to get what they need.
+< vital>Scraping public data breaches.
+When personal data leaks from a website, data brokers have work to do – sending the scraper straight to the accident scene to get what they need.
 It may include sensitive data as well.

 Other data brokers.
-There is a latin proverb: “A man is a wolf to another man (Homo homini lupus est)”.
+There is a Latin proverb: “A man is a wolf to another man (Homo homini lupus est)” .
 Well, a data broker is not a wolf to another data broker.
-They scrape each other’s databases and that never results in legal action.
+They scrape each other’s databases, which never results in legal action.

 When scraping is not enough or not possible, data brokers pay for the data out of their own pockets.

 Email list aggregators.
-There are companies whose sole purpose of existing is to collect email addresses of people based on their interest, segment them, and sell the data packaged based on certain characteristics of the users.
+There are companies whose sole purpose of existing is to collect email addresses of people based on their interests, segment them, and sell the data packaged based on specific characteristics of the users.

-For example, you can approach them and buy an email list of 30+ years old men who use personal finance apps.
+For example, you can approach them and buy an email list of 30+ men who use personal finance apps.
 Or an email list of people interested in paleo diets.

 Some businesses buy these lists, but data brokers buy them, too.

-Data brokers operate in the wild west out there, but you can challenge them by exercising your data subject rights.
+Data brokers operate in the wild west, but you can challenge them by exercising your data subject rights.
 But, you have such rights only if the applicable laws grant you so.

-As of the moment of publishing this article, the GDPR, the CCPA, Nevada NRS63, Brazil LGPD, Canada PIPEDA, and some others protect users from sales of their information.
+As of publishing this article, the GDPR, the CCPA, Nevada NRS63, Brazil LGPD, Canada PIPEDA, and some others protect users from sales of their information.

-Having in mind that there are two major trends in data privacy laws worldwide – laws similar to the GDPR and laws similar to the CCPA (only US states laws), there are two major paths to protection.
+Keeping in mind that there are two major trends in data privacy laws worldwide – laws similar to the GDPR and regulations identical to the CCPA (only US state laws), there are two primary paths to protection.
 Both lead through users’ consent.
-One of them requires it, the other doesn’t.
+One of them requires it; the other doesn’t.

-The laws that require consent for collection of users’ personal information usually require consent for selling of the data as well.
-Such laws include the EU GDPR, non-EU European countries, the laws on Brazil, Argentina, Thailand, South Africa, Dubai, Australia, New Zealand, Japan, China, Russia, and other countries that have passed new data protection laws or updated the old ones in the last few years.
+The laws that require consent to collect users’ personal information usually require approval for selling the data as well.
+Such laws include the EU GDPR, non-EU European countries, the rules on Brazil, Argentina, Thailand, South Africa, Dubai, Australia, New Zealand, Japan, China, Russia, and other countries that have passed new data protection laws or updated the old ones in the last few years.

 Take the following steps:

 This should give you an idea about what they do with data.
-However, you should be prepared to struggle a bit.
-If you are an EU citizen and you send a data subject request to an US business or an India business, for example, these businesses may not be compliant with the GDPR.
+However, it would help if you were prepared to struggle a bit.
+If you are an EU citizen and send a data subject request to a US business or an Indian business, these businesses may not be compliant with the GDPR.

-That would mean that you have to explain to them that the GDPR applies to them when interacting with EU users and they should be compliant.
+That would mean that you have to explain that the GDPR applies to them when interacting with EU users, and they should be compliant.
 If they ignore your request, submit a complaint to your national data protection authority.
 They will make them give you the requested information.

 Consent is not required where:

-If the California CCPA or the Nevada NRS603A apply to you in the particular case, do the following:
+If the California CCPA or the Nevada NRS603A applies to you in this particular case, do the following:

 Bonus step: Check out Brand Yourself.
-It is a company that scans for your data in the databases of major data brokers.
-The scan results with a report on where your data has been found.
-Then you’ll know where to start from.
+It is a company that scans for your data in the databases of major data brokers—the scan results in a report on where your data has been found.
+Then you’ll know where to start.

-On the other hand, if the Canada PIPEDA is applicable to your case, i.e. you or the business in question is Canadian, then make sure you give a “negative consent”.
+On the other hand, if the Canada PIPEDA applies to your case, i.e., you or the business in question is Canadian, make sure you give a “negative consent.”

-Your personal data is likely on someone’s servers without your consent and without your knowledge.
+Your data is likely on someone’s servers without your consent and knowledge.
 And it is likely being sold for money.